Build Your Knowledge About Protein and Amino Acids

 Protein Structure

 There are 20 well-known amino acids that make up the proteins in your body.
-Recently, two additional amino acids have been discovered.
-So, all animal and plant proteins on earth are constructed from these 22 amino acids.
+In addition to the 20 standard amino acids, two others—selenocysteine and pyrrolysine—have been identified as protein‑building amino acids.
+All animal and plant proteins on earth are constructed from these 22 amino acids.

 In 1806, French chemists Louis-Nicolas Vauquelin and Pierre Jean Robiquet isolated a compound in asparagus that was subsequently named asparagine.
 It was the first amino acid discovered.